aisingapore/kapitan-hull/{{cookiecutter.repo_name}}/README.md

 _{{cookiecutter.description}}_

-__A project generated using AI Singpaore's Kapitan Hull, an end-to-end ML project template.__
+__A project generated using AI Singapore's Kapitan Hull, an end-to-end ML project template.__

 This template that is also accompanied with an end-to-end guide was